 City of Los Angeles: Central Library

 The historic Los Angeles Central Library Goodhue building was constructed in 1926 and is a Downtown landmark.
 In 1993, the building was renovated and expanded with the addition of the Tom Bradley Wing.
-It is the largest library facility in the City and has been a target for energy upgrades since 2006 when it underwent comprehensive lighting retrofits.
-A 2010 audit identified opportunities to upgrade the building’s HVAC, roofing, and controls system, which was funded through Qualified Energy Conservation Bonds (QECBs).More
+It is the largest library facility in the City and had been a target for energy upgrades since 2006 when it underwent comprehensive lighting retrofits.
+A 2010 audit identified additional opportunities to upgrade the building’s HVAC, roofing, and controls system, which was funded through Qualified Energy Conservation Bonds (QECBs).More

 As part of a city-wide energy audit program, 130 buildings—including the Central Library—were identified for cost effective energy efficiency and capital improvement projects.
 The audits called for the existing pneumatic controls throughout the building to be converted to digital controls.
 Other recommended energy-efficiency measures (EEMs) included the installation of new high efficiency chillers, variable frequency drives, and a tan reflective roof.More

 The following EEMs were the engines that drove energy savings for this project:

 - Digital Controls - installation of a direct digital control (DDC) system to reduce HVAC hours and control lighting systems throughout the building.
 The DDC system is programmed so that zones can go into “unoccupied mode” and temperature/humidity settings can be adjusted for each space type (estimated savings of 460,848 kWh annually).